-(Correct as at Monday 18October)
+(Correct as at Wed 10 November)

 Having previously been open for socially distanced events in Brighton Dome, we have now adapted our COVID-19 safety measures and are asking our audiences to follow these procedures so that we can continue to keep everyone as safe as possible.
 We realise that some of you may have personal concerns about attending live indoor events again so we hope these FAQs will help answer any questions you may have.